 Volunteers on the Teaching project in South Africa are placed in one of three public schools, where they tutor struggling students and work alongside local teachers or other volunteers.
 Typical subjects taught at these schools include English, Mathematics, Life Skills, Social Studies, Art and Physical studies however there is a heavy emphasis on English.
 Volunteers tutor for one hour blocks and follow a set timetable.
 Volunteers work follows a set curriculum and work books.
 Volunteers may also be asked to help organize other activities for the students, including sports.
 The schools run throughout the year and a typical school year has holidays during January, April, June, October and December.
 Towards the end of each term, exams will be written and teaching work is therefore limited during these periods.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 Please note, if you apply for the Teaching project during the school holidays, you will be switched to the school holiday project.

 Providing care and education for children from disadvantaged backgrounds is the top priority of volunteers on the Childcare project in South Africa.
 Volunteers on this project are placed in day care centers attended by children from poor backgrounds and broken homes.
 Some of the children have lost their parents to crime, alcohol or drug abuse, and HIV/ AIDS, forcing them to live with their relatives or neighbors, who often do not have the means to take proper care of them.
 In addition to teaching and caring for these children, volunteers on this project are also involved in organizing games and activities, and helping with general duties of the center, including cooking and feeding the children.